hassankhan/config/README.md

 # config

-`config()` is a JSON or INI file configuration loader.
-Config files are parsed and loaded depending on the file's extension name.
+`config()` is a file configuration loader that supports PHP, JSON and INI files.
+Files are parsed and loaded depending on the file's extension name.

 ## example